EskelandLab/ANDA/README.md

 ANDA is a desktop application built with TAURI that uses Python 3 scripts for data handling and function-call execution, summoning ImageJ functions from Fiji.

 ## License
-his project is licensed under the MIT.
+This project is licensed under the MIT.